CSCI-40500-77100-Spring-2021/project-3/README.md

 # MOCKUP: INSTALL AND RUN
 Note: NodeJS is a prerequisite required to use this program.
 Download at https://nodejs.org/en/

-1. cd to ./frontend
+1. cd to ./backend
 2. run npm install
-3. run start

-1. cd into ./mockup
-2. run npm install
 3. run npm start
+4. cd into ./frontend
+5. run npm install
+6. run npm start